codeinpink/project-saturn/README.md

 Any time you make a change, you will need to stop, build, and start (in that order).

+If you are making any changes to the database models, you will need to run `python manage.py makemigrations` before you build and start.

 ## Details

 ### Port